 5.2.4 Possible solutions

 TBD

+5.2.5 Evaluation

+TBD.

 5.3 AI/ML entity validation

 5.3.1 Description

 During the AI/ML training process, the generated AI/ML entity (see TS 28.105 [4]) needs to be validated.
 The purpose of AI/ML validation is to evaluate the performance of the AI/ML entity when performing on the validation data, and to identify the variance of the performance on the training data and the validation data.
 If the variance is not acceptable, the entity would need to be tuned (re-trained) before being made available to the consumer.